Our team continues to receive a flurry of Coronavirus-related updates from the senior leadership of the nation’s top business schools.

 Kellogg waves exams for R3; invites waitlisted/denied candidates to appeal (April 14)

 In an extraordinary move, Northwestern Kellogg announced that candidates who were waitlisted or denied in Round 1 and 2 can submit an appeal to have their application reconsidered (instructions to follow “in the coming days”).
 The program will also waiving the GMAT/GRE/TOEFL/IELTS requirement for candidates applying to Round 3 for the Full-Time MBA Programs and a Summer Quarter start for the Evening & Weekend MBA Program.
-It’s R3 extensions till stands for June 1; those who apply after the original April 8 deadline are considered on a rolling basis.
+Its R3 extensions still stand for June 1; those who apply after the original April 8 deadline are considered on a rolling basis.

 Registration for the GMAT Online Exam is now available (April 14)